These settings define the generic settings for the myDBR installation. The installation defines an instance of myDBR

 Defaults to be used for "ReplyTo:".
 Optional.
 If not set, no separate ReplyTo header is used in mail.

-If separate "From Name/Email" and "ReplyTo Name/Email" is wanted for password resets, these can be set by overriding the defaults.php's 'password_reset' values in user/defaults.php.
+If you want separate "From Name/Email" and "ReplyTo Name/Email" for password resets, you can set these by overriding the values in the defaults.php's 'password_reset' section in user/defaults.php.

-The password reset instructions are sent to the user's mail address.
+The password reset instructions are sent to the user's email address.
 The mail templates are stored in mydbr/interface/languages/templates.
 If your language template is not there, you can create one by copying the existing templates and modifying them.
-If you want to override the existing templates and create your own ones, you can place one with the same name into mydbr/user/templates.
+If you want to override the existing templates and create your own, you can place one with the same name into mydbr/user/templates.

 OEM customization options are shown if you have an OEM license.